macieksk2/ML_predict_index_outperformers/README.md

 5. Split in-sample piece of data (with available future 12m return) and out-of-sample part; store in csvs

 ## 3. optimal features.py
+INPUT: parameters in JSON file, keystats_new.csv <br />
+OUPUT: a dataframe with ROC per run, number of features used in a given run, features used in the run <br />
+PROCESS:
 1. Start with all features selected in script 2.
 2. Fit Random Forest, test on the training set, calculate feature importance
 3. Reduce iteratively the feature set with the least important feature, recalibrate the model, check ROC
 4. Pick the best set of features to be utilized in the following 4. backtesting.py script

 ## 4. backtesting.py
+INPUT: parameters in JSON file, keystats_new.csv  <br />
+OUPUT:
+-model performance metrics (confusion matrix, ROC, precision / recall), <br />
+-the most important features,  <br />
+-graphical presentation of the first ten trees,  <br />
+-stocks selected in each quarter,  <br />
+-backtesting results <br />
+PROCESS:
 1. Split train/test sets
 2. Fit RF algorithm based on selected features in prev script
 3. Calculate Accuracy/Precision, confusion matrix, ROC/AUC curve